yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 When taking biases into account we see that null hypothesis cannot be rejected for `V`, `W`.
 The only one character the null hypothesis we can reject for is `O` in overall statistics.

-Interestingly, if we would swap second `sprintf` function in step 3 in a normal way:
+Interestingly, if we would swap second `sprintf` function in step 3 in a way it should be done:

 ```c
 // old function - broken, low entropy...